Zenadir/IGME-230-WebD/project1.md

 and nature themed baddies while defending the ground beneath their feet in this fast paced fever dream of an adventure game.

-+ Its like Mario bros (1983) but you control a katana wielding monk and a giant demon head with laser eyes
++ Its like Mario Bros (1983) but you control a katana wielding monk riding a giant demon head with laser eyes.

 ## 2. Genre
     A 2D action-adventure arena fighter with elements of objective defense and management.